 Considering a loan from Plain Green Loans?
 It’s a tribal payday loan that’s just a plain old bad deal.

-According to Bankrate’s January 2019 Financial Security Index survey, nearly every participant experienced at least one unexpected expense over the course of the previous 12 months.
-Only 40% of the participants had enough money in savings to cover the expense, with the rest having to borrow the money either from a family member, their credit card or a personal loan.
+According to Bankrate’s January 2021 Financial Security Index survey, almost every participant experienced at least one unexpected expense within the previous 12 months.
+Only 40% of the participants had enough money in savings to cover the expense, with the rest having to borrow the money either from a family member, use a credit card or get a personal loan.

-In many cases, financial emergencies are timely.
-For example, if your refrigerator dies suddenly, you really can’t wait long before purchasing another one.
-The same is true of certain dental procedures, such as a damaged tooth that needs to be extracted.
+In many cases, financial emergencies are immediate.
+For example, if your refrigerator dies suddenly, you really can’t wait long before getting it fixed or purchasing a new one.
+The same is true of many health and dental procedures, say, for example, a damaged tooth that needs to be extracted.
 Whatever your emergency expense, you’ll need access to funds quickly.
 That’s where payday loans may seem tempting.

 Do you have $500 or more in payday loan debt?

 We help people get out of loans like Plain Green Loans every single day.
 Reduce payments by up to 80%.